 Keep It In Your Pants for Not Over-Valuing Name Recognition and Forgetting Bad Losses!

 @Chicago?
 Cool!
-We'll forget in a year that they had Caleb Hanie and Marion Barber
+We'll forget in a year that they had Caleb Hanie and Marion Barber as starters.

 Philadelphia?
 Neat!
 Vince Young is terrible now!